This is a reader gun review.

 As a bonus, the 34 generally has the longest barrel allowable in most competition divisions at 5.31 inches.
 Plus, it has polygonal rifling.
 The marketing department at GLOCK will tell you that makes the pistol more accurate due to increased velocity of the bullet compared to conventional rifling.
 While this has been tested and observed to be true with a chronograph, I don’t think any shooter alive is precise enough to really exploit this design feature to their benefit.
 But what the fancy shmancy rifiling does do is allow the effective use of downloaded ammunition.

-All of that said, the sight radius and longer barrel will not magically grant you the ability to centerpunch a target at 25 yards if you didn’t have the chops to begin with.
+All of that said, the sight radius and extended barrel will not magically grant you the ability to centerpunch a target at 25 yards if you didn’t have the chops to begin with.
 It should help you speed up your sight picture and generally help you get better hits than a shorter slide variant in dynamic shooting.

 Doing side-by-side comparisons with a GLOCK 19 and 17 and the 34, I was able to post slightly faster times (less searching for sight picture due to more daylight between the posts even with the same sights) and better hits as the slide is longer.
 That’s an extremely personal anecdote and your mileage may very well vary, but many guys I shoot with report similar results.
 If my goal was bullseye shooting at longer ranges, the 34 wouldn’t be my first or even my second or third choice.